Cliffhanger: Modern usage

 The two main ways for cliffhangers to keep readers/viewers coming back is to either involve characters in a suspenseful, possibly life-threatening situation, or to feature a sudden shocking revelation.
 Cliffhangers are also used to leave open the possibility of a character being killed off due to the actor not continuing to play the role.

 Cliffhangers are also sometimes deliberately inserted by writers who are uncertain whether a new series or season will be commissioned, in the hope that viewers will demand to know how the situation is resolved.
-Such was the case with the second season of Twin Peaks, which ended in a cliffhanger similar to the first season with a high degree of uncertainty about the fate of the protagonist, but the cliffhanger could not save the show from being canceled, resulting in the unresolved ending.
+Such was the case with the second season of Twin Peaks, which ended in a cliffhanger similar to the first season with a high degree of uncertainty about the fate of the protagonist, but the cliffhanger could not save the show from being cancelled, resulting in the unresolved ending.
 The final episodes of soaps Dallas and Dynasty also ended in similar fashion, though all three shows would return years later in some form or other to resolve these storylines.
 The Australian soap opera Return To Eden ended in 1986 with a dramatic cliffhanger in anticipation of a second season.
-However, the network chose not to renew the show and so a hastily filmed five-minute "conclusion" was filmed and added on to the end of existing final episode to provide closure.
+However, the network chose not to renew the show and so a hastily filmed five-minute "conclusion" was made and added on to the end of existing final episode to provide closure.
 Some shows, however, became known for never being resolved.
-In addition to the aforementioned Blake's 7, the supernatural series Angel, the original 1984 series V and its 2009 remake, all ended with unresolved cliffhangers.
+These included British science fiction series Blake's 7, the American supernatural series Angel, the original 1984 series V and its 2009 remake, all of which ended with unresolved cliffhangers.
 On occasion, TV series are given the opportunity to resolve their end-of-series cliffhangers at a later date; examples include the 1999–2003 series, Farscape, which was cancelled after a cliffhanger ending, but which was able to resolve it in a later follow-up miniseries, Farscape: The Peacekeeper Wars; and the aforementioned Twin Peaks 1991 cliffhanger, which was resolved 26 years later when a sequel to the series (considered a third season) aired in 2017.

-The cliffhanger has become a genre staple (especially in comics, due to the multi-part storylines becoming the norm instead of self-contained stories) to such a degree, in fact, that series writers no longer feel they have to be immediately resolved, or even referenced, when the next episode is shown, variously because the writer did not feel it was "a strong enough opener", or simply "couldn't be bothered".
-The heavily serialized television drama True Blood has become notorious for cliffhangers.
+The cliffhanger has become a genre staple (especially in comics, due to the multi-part storylines becoming the norm instead of self-contained stories) to such a degree that series writers no longer feel they have to be immediately resolved, or even referenced, when the next episode is shown, variously because the writer did not feel it was "a strong enough opener", or simply "couldn't be bothered".
+The heavily serialised television drama True Blood has become notorious for cliffhangers.
 Not only do the seasons conclude with cliffhangers, but almost every episode finishes at a cliffhanger directly after or during a highly dramatic moment, much like the primetime soap operas of the 1980s and 90s.